Performance Analysis of Cell-Free Massive MIMO under Imperfect LoS Phase Tracking: System and Channel Model

 The phase estimates $\bm{\hat{\theta}}$ are assumed to be available as common knowledge across the network.
-The phase estimation error $\varepsilon_{k,l}$ is modeled as uniformly distributed, $\varepsilon_{k,l}\sim\mathcal{U}[-\delta,\delta]$, with $0\leq\delta\leq\pi$, and it is assumed independent of the \ac{nlos} component.
-Under these assumptions, the conditional distribution of the channel admits simple expressions for the first and second moments, summarized below (the proof is omitted due to the space limitation and will be provided elsewhere).
+The phase estimation error $\varepsilon_{k,l}$ in \eqref{eq:phase} is modeled as uniformly distributed, $\varepsilon_{k,l}\sim\mathcal{U}[-\delta,\delta]$, with $0\leq\delta\leq\pi$, and it is assumed independent of the \ac{nlos} component.
+Under these assumptions, the conditional distribution of the channel admits simple expressions for the first and second moments, summarized below (the proof is provided in the Appendix~\ref{app:lemma}).

 \begin{lemma} Fix $\delta\in [0,\pi]$.
 Let $\varepsilon_{k,l}\sim\mathcal{U}[-\delta,\delta]$ and let $\bm{\tilde{h}}_{k,l}$ be independent of $\hat\theta_{k,l}$.
 Define

 Then, we have

 \end{lemma}